Click here for my Curriculum Vitae

 Ryan Heinlein recently completed coursework for his Doctorate of Musical Arts at the Conservatory of Music and Dance at The University of Missouri- Kansas City.
-He received his bachelors and masters degree in trombone performance from Wichita State University.
+He holds a BM and MM in trombone performance from Wichita State University.
 He began playing trombone at the age of eleven and has been playing professionally since the age of fifteen.

 As a performer, Ryan is known as one of the most versatile trombonists in the Kansas City area and has quickly become a first call musician for all genres.
-He is the lead trombonist for the New Jazz Order big band.
-He has also performed with The Kansas City Jazz Orchestra, The Northland Symphony, Michael Feinstein, the Tommy Dorsey orchestra, the Harry James orchestra and can be seen playing with area rock, reggae, funk, R&B and hip hop acts.
-Ryan has studied with Russ Widener, JoDee Davis, Paul McKee and Steve Dekker.
+Ryan performs regularly with the Marcus Lewis Big Band, The Band That Saved the World and Next Level Live.
+He has also performed with The Kansas City Jazz Orchestra, The Northland Symphony, Parranderos Latin Combo, Julian Vaughn, Michael Feinstein, the Tommy Dorsey orchestra, the Harry James Orchestra and can be seen playing with other area rock, reggae, funk, R&B and hip-hop acts.
+Ryan studied with Russ Widener, JoDee Davis, Paul McKee and Steve Dekker.

-As a composer, Ryan’s main focus is The Project H, a seven piece fusion group playing all original music that can be seen at area jazz clubs, bars and coffee shops.
+As a composer, Ryan’s main focus is The Project H, a seven-piece fusion group playing all original music that can be seen at area jazz clubs, bars and festivals.
 The group recently won the Pitch Music award for “Best Jazz Ensemble.”
-Ryan has also written and arranged music for area high schools, colleges, and professional groups.
+Ryan has also writes and arranges music for area high schools, colleges, and professional groups.